 Not much is known at this early date about the strength of the Jersey City suspects’ connection to BHI, or their personal histories of violence and threats, if any.
 But it’s doubtful they were enmeshed in a social context equivalent to that of the white power movement that goaded members to commit mass shootings: there’s no evidence that such a tradition exists among BHI.
 Instead, the Jersey City suspects appear like so many American mass shooters who easily acquired assault weapons to shed blood in the service of an incoherent sense of grievance.

 For that reason, American Jews worried about rising antisemitic threats need to take a broader view when considering the current landscape of American mass violence.
 It’s not that the Jersey City shooting should be dismissed as an outlier.
 But if we want to prevent mass shootings—those that threaten anyone who goes to a public event as well as those that target particular communities—we must have a clear picture of the actual threat.

 Alex Yablon is a writer and reporter in Brooklyn.
-His work has appeared in Foreign Policy, CityLab, Politico Magazine, Splinter, The Atlantic, Vice, Slate, New York, and The Trace, where he was a staff writer from 2015 to 2019.
-He tweets @AlexYablon.
+His work has appeared in The New York Times, The New Republic, Business Insider, Foreign Policy, CityLab, Politico Magazine, Splinter, The Atlantic, Vice, Slate, New York Magazine, and The Trace.